araobp/compact-rag/README.md

 (Work in progress)

-Showroom Controller that runs on Raspberry Pi.

 <img src="./docs/my_raspberry_pi.jpg" width=400>

 ## Background

-I will prototype a controller to implement the Personalized CX described in **Kotler's Marketing 5.0** for real-world customer touchpoints.

-For the prototype, I will use electronics platforms like Raspberry Pi and Arduino Uno, integrating various sensors and actuators.

-In terms of utilizing LLM, I will develop a compact RAG (Retrieval-Augmented Generation) model to run on the Raspberry Pi.
+I will develop a compact RAG (Retrieval-Augmented Generation) model to run on the Raspberry Pi.
 As the database for RAG, we will adopt SQLite and implement a vector DB using [sqlite-vec](https://github.com/asg017/sqlite-vec).

 This controller will also function as a controller for [virtual showroom](https://github.com/araobp/virtual-showroom).

 ## Goal of this project

-- Develop a compact RAG that can run on my Raspberry Pi 3 Model B, supporting Hybrid RAG: SQL DB, Vector DB and Graph DB.
+- Develop a compact RAG that can run on my Raspberry Pi 3 Model B, supporting Hybrid RAG: SQL DB and Vector DB.
 - The RAG will also work as an API server for my other project: [virtual-showroom](https://github.com/araobp/virtual-showroom).
-- Support Open AI Realtime AI, althouth it seems expensive for me...
-- Work with various sensors/actuators via Arduino Uno.
-- Develop AI Agents "Showroom Controller" (sort of Programmable Logic Controller (PLC)).
+- Develop AI Agents workign with an node-based editor such as Node-RED.

 ## Requrements